ocebousquet/rapid_mCDR_horizontal/README.md

 ## Description of Codes

 ### DatasLLC270:
-- `read-create_LLC270datas.ipynb`: Jupyter notebook for reading LLC270 output data from ECCO-Darwin and creating NetCDF files from this data for use in OceanParcels,
+- `read-create_LLC270data.ipynb`: first Jupyter notebook for reading LLC270 output data from ECCO Data Portal (select the date of the required monthly data for DIC, ALK, SST, SSS, velocities U and V) and creating NetCDF files from this data for use in OceanParcels (need XC, YC, XG, and YG grids from ECCO Data Portal),
-- `create_forcing_datas.ipynb`: Jupyter notebook to create forcing data by calculating and extracting it from the data used in the rapid-mCDR vertical model,
+- `create_forcing_data.ipynb`: second Jupyter notebook to create forcing data by calculating and extracting it from the data used in the rapid-mCDR vertical model (Suselj et al. 2024),
-- `datas_fonctions.py`: Python code for all data creation, formatting and display functions used in notebooks to create NetCDF files and forcing datas.
+- `data_fonctions.py`: Python code for all data creation, formatting and display functions used in notebooks to create NetCDF files and forcing datas.

 ### RapidmCDR:
-- `LLC270_OceanParcels_rapidmCDR.ipynb`: Jupyter notebook to simulate the rapid-mCDR 2D horizontal model using LLC270 output data from ECCO-Darwin and the Lagrangian method from OceanParcels.
+- `LLC270_OceanParcels_rapidmCDR.ipynb`: last Jupyter notebook to simulate the rapid-mCDR 2D horizontal model using LLC270 output data from ECCO-Darwin, forcing data from rapid-mCDR vertical model (Suselj et al. 2024) and the Lagrangian method (particle tracking) from OceanParcels.

 ---

 ## Dependencies

 - Python 3.x
+- Scientific libraries (numpy, scipy, matplotlib)
 - OceanParcels (for Lagrangian simulation)
-- Scientific libraries (numpy, scipy, matplotlib)
-- ECCO-Darwin data (for ocean fields)
+- ECCO-Darwin data from ECCO Data Portal (for ocean fields and grids)

 ---